JohnLonginotto/ACGTrie/PREPROCESSORS.md

 A smart pre-processor can significantly speed up the time taken to make the output.

 The rest of this document focuses on the known optimizations that preprocessors can do to speed things up, which is something you will want to read about if you intend on making your own pre-processors.
-They broadly fall into the 7 catagories:
+They broadly fall into 7 catagories:

 - run length encoding,
 - fragmentation,